 firms can reap the rewards of their PR if the cause and the firm’s values go hand in hand

-Look at the deeper dive to learn more about these concepts and what they mean for corporate reputation.
+Look at the deeper dive on Reputation Management learn more about these concepts and what they mean for corporate reputation.